gvwilson/thirdbit/src/fiction/makers-return/index.md

 Her sister and Gumption had been brave so many times.
 Now it was her turn.
-"Well then, we better make sure it doesn't come to that," she said firmly.
+"Well then, we better make sure it doesn't come to that," she said firmly, nudging Mouse with the toe of her boot.
 "Come on."

-Nobody noticed Sindy and the two bots slip back into the trees.
+Nobody noticed Sindy and the three bots slip back into the trees.
 Damp soil squished beneath their feet as they picked their way between drooping willow branches.
 Sindy kept expecting the little ship to take off at any moment,